Maqsut Narikbayev

 Chapter 5

-A wide range of issues are considered in the scientific works of Professor M. Narikbayev: the problems of criminology and criminal law, the history of the court of biys, the judicial system of Kazakhstan of the twentieth century, the strategy of legal and political development, the formation of an effective state, the protection of constitutional rights of citizens, the legal status of the state language, the improvement of public administration, judicial system, electoral and social legislation.
+Professor Maqsut Narikbayev’s scientific works encompass a broad spectrum of critical legal and political issues.
+His research addressed key topics such as criminology and criminal law, the historical significance of the biys court, the evolution of Kazakhstan’s judicial system in the 20th century, and the strategic direction of legal and political development.
+He also examined the formation of an effective state, the protection of constitutional rights, the legal status of the state language, and the advancement of public administration, judicial reform, and electoral and social legislation.

 Chapter 6